pryv/dev-site/src/customer-resources/emails-setup.md

 ## Templates

-Pryv.io currently supports email templates in 3 languages.
-They can be provided in [pug](https://pugjs.org/api/getting-started.html) format, a templating language for HTML.
+Pryv.io currently comes with email templates in 3 languages.
+Other languages can be provided in [pug](https://pugjs.org/api/getting-started.html) format, a templating language for HTML.
 These templates can be set in the platform.yml file or through the admin panel:

 ### Welcome